Uglymug, Epicfighter

 Uglymug, Epicfighter (ブサメンガチファイター, Busamen Gachi Faitā) is a Japanese web novel series written by Ryō Hiromatsu.
 It was serialized online from February 2015 to October 2022 on the user-generated novel publishing website Shōsetsuka ni Narō.
-A manga adaptation with art by Osamu Kozuki was serialized in Square Enix's seinen manga magazine Monthly Big Gangan from November 2017 to December 2020 and was collected in six tankōbon volumes.
+A manga adaptation with art by Osamu Kozuki was serialized in Square Enix's seinen manga magazine Monthly Big Gangan from November 2017 to December 2020 and was collected in six tankōbon volumes, with a sequel manga serialized from 2024 to 2025 and collected into two volumes.
 A light novel version with illustrations by Akira Banpai was published under Kobunsha's Kobunsha Light Books imprint in May 2018.
 An anime television series adaptation produced by White Fox aired from July to September 2025.

+Plot

+Shigeru Yoshioka, a 34-year-old former salesman, has his life collapses after he is falsely accused of a crime.
+Losing his job, reputation, and trust in others, Shigeru withdraws from society and lives as a shut-in.
+His life changes when he discovers a way to travel to another world while using his computer.
+A mysterious status screen pops up and offers him a choice: sacrifice his looks in exchange for immense power.
+Accepting the deal, Shigeru is reborn in a fantasy world with ugly looks, but absurdly high parameters, effectively making him an "absolute god" in terms of combat ability.

+In his new life, Shigeru sets out as an adventurer and briefly joins a party that includes Seika, Seiji, and Leeds.
+Despite his overwhelming strength, his existence is shaped by weaknesses tied to his appearance, including intense pain whenever he touches a woman.
+As he navigates quests, battles, and relationships, Shigeru must decide whether companionship is worth the risks imposed by the circumstances of his power.